 Small Business & Start-ups: Part Three: Management and Advisory Boards

 Some new businesses start with one founder and start life as a form of sole proprietorship.
 Some new businesses are formed by a number of founders (often a mix of idea; effort, expertise and capital) and among these founders you will often hear references to each other as partners.
-Still others are started, maintained or transitioned on the basis of family members.
-While each of these origins have with them important legal structural and organisational issues that should be addressed early in consultation with experienced legal counsel (and will be the topic of assorted future articles), this article and its follow-on article will focus on the next step in the life of a small business or start-up – the growth of a business in terms of directors, advisers, management, employees or contractors.
+Still others are started, maintained or eventually transitioned among family members exclusively.
+While each of these origins have important legal, structural and organizational issues that should be addressed early in consultation with experienced legal counsel (and will be the topic of assorted future articles), this article and its follow-on article (see here) will focus on the step in the life of a small business or start-up that follows inception – the growth of a business in terms of addition of directors, advisers, management, employees or contractors.

-Growth of people and expertise within an organisation may be, and often is, a simple product of lack of bandwidth or expertise of the founder, founders or family – but can also be a smart investment in the future in terms of revenue growth, geographic expansion, capital raising efforts and/or future divestiture.
+Growth of people and expertise within an organization may be, and often is, a simple response to a lack of bandwidth or expertise of the founder, founders or family – but can also be a smart investment in the future in terms of revenue growth, geographic expansion, capital raising efforts and/or future divestiture.

 Regardless of the reason there are very important considerations to be addressed and, while founders or families should not fear getting help and seeking growth by adding people, any founder or family should understand the implications of doing so and manage any risk appropriately.
 For the purposes of the discussions below, we will assume that the new business is structured as a corporation (as is generally typical) regardless of whether it is started by one founder, a group of founders or a family.

 Directors and Boards of Directors